marcodeangelis/intervals/README.md

 Any 2d-array with either first or second dimension of size two also qualifies as an interval.
 So the parser `intervalise` will turn them into an interval.

-For example the data strcture:
+For example, the data structure:

 ```python
 ds = [[1,2],[2,3],[4,5],[5,6]]